ommahajan0208/Decay_Lab/README.md

 Useful future improvements:

-- Add interference decay for similar competing memories.
+- Train LinUCB theta vectors from real user interaction logs rather than starting from identity matrices.
+- Add a contextual mixture-of-experts mode that keeps the blending behavior but makes weights context-dependent (`w(x) = softmax(W @ x + b)`).
+- Replace JSON flat-file storage with a vector database (FAISS or Chroma) to support semantic ANN search at scale.
-- Add memory types, such as `preference`, `temporary`, `project`, or `habit`.
+- Add memory types such as `preference`, `temporary`, `project`, or `habit`, with per-type decay profile overrides.
-- Give each memory type different ensemble weights.
-- Add better tokenization so punctuation does not reduce matches.
+- Add better tokenization so punctuation does not reduce lexical match scores.
-- Add a small evaluator dataset to compare scoring formulas.
+- Implement a per-query interference suppression mechanism that penalizes all memories similar to the top result, not just on insert.
-- Add CLI commands to inspect or reset `recall_count`.
+- Add CLI commands to inspect or reset `recall_count` and to dump per-arm theta vectors.